 This topic explains the choice available to individuals to have their CCB automatically adjusted whenever they advise a change in their income estimate.

 If the individual is receiving CCB as reduced fees, he/she must voluntarily agree to the adjustment of their CCB before they can be paid at a rate other than their legislative rate.
-Agreement to continuous adjustment of CCB may be provided at the claim stage for new applicant/recipients or for existing recipients at the time of changing their income estimate or notifying a change of circumstances.
+Agreement to continuous adjustment of CCB may be provided at the claim stage for new individuals or for existing individuals at the time of changing their income estimate or notifying a change of circumstances.

 Under the continuous adjustment option, CCB must be automatically reassessed on the first Monday of the new income year.

 An individual who has chosen continuous adjustment of their CCB may at any time during an income year request to be paid CCB at the legislative rate applicable to their current income and family circumstances or be paid at an adjusted rate specified by the individual.
 Arrears of their legislative rate cannot be paid until their correct entitlement is calculated at reconciliation.